Table of Contents

 In addition, the therapist can provide manual therapy techniques to help reduce inflammation and pain.

 If your pain is severe, your therapist may also recommend icing and other modalities to help you reduce swelling and discomfort.
-With proper treatment, most people are able to recover from a pulled hamstring within 6 weeks.
+With proper treatment, most people can recover from a pulled hamstring within 6 weeks.

 However, it’s important to listen to your body and take things slowly to avoid re-injury and regain full function.